fragcolor-xyz/shards/docs/docs/functions/macros.md

 ## defnode

-Defines a new node on which chains can be scheduled (to run).
+Defines a new `node` on which chains can be scheduled and then run.

 A node is a self-contained execution-context and software environment (like a server) that executes the chain code logic.
 It can run both on the local hardware as well as peer-to-peer hardware over the network (blockchain).